Skip to content

 The pattern is consistent: high-risk work should move through a visible request, review, and approval path, not through scattered side channels.

-Why This Gets Harder in the Age of AI
+Why This Gets Harder In The Age Of AI

 It can also create more fragments if the operating record is not designed properly.

-If AI proposes an exception path, a human adjusts the reasoning in chat, and someone else executes the change in a separate admin tool, the organization now has a faster workflow but a weaker audit trail.
+If AI proposes an exception path, a human adjusts the reasoning in chat, and someone else executes the change in a separate admin tool, the workflow gets faster while the audit trail gets weaker.

 The Better Standard